sagarbiophysics/Subtomo-tutorials/source/80S_insitu/stopgap_subtomo_bin4.rst

 -----------------

-With the lists we have prepared, we are now ready to extract our subtomograms.
+With the lists we have already prepared during the template matching step, we are now ready to extract our subtomograms.
 STOPGAP jobs typically work by first generating a parameter file for a given task, and submitting it to SLURM using the ``run_stopgap.sh`` script.

 1. Open the ``stopgap_extract_parser.sh`` in a text editor (e.g. gedit).